Certificate of Excellence

 Practice Pumping with a Surf Skate

 For intermediate surfers, pumping a surfboard can be challenging, especially when it comes to timing and body movement.
-Practicing on a surf skate is a great way to improve these skills on land, helping you understand the mechanics of pumping.
+Practising on a surf skate is a great way to improve these skills on land, helping you understand the mechanics of pumping.
 Check out our recommended video for a tutorial on how to pump a surf skate in three simple steps.

 Pumping a Surfboard Backhand